Ikigai

 Ikigai is a Japanese concept that, roughly, can be translated as “a reason for being”.
 You can see from the diagram that Ikigai is the intersection between what you love, what you can be paid for, what you’re good at, and what the world needs.

-At various times in my life I’ve spent time in all four of the intersections which, in the diagram, are named Passion, Profession, Vocation, and Mission.
-Before K-tec, however, I’d never been in the central intersection.
+At various times in my life, I’ve spent time in all four intersections.
+These are named Passion, Profession, Vocation, and Mission in the diagram.
+Before K-TEC, I’d never been in the central intersection.
 I’d never found Ikigai.

 What you love

 I discovered this in 2018.
-I bought a media device, that could output 4K HDR to my new television, and realized it could also play old games.
+I bought a media device for my new television and I realized it could also play old games.
 My retro gaming journey began with Super Metroid.
 I completed the game for the first time ever.
 Then I did it again.
-I realized that, if I was prepared to put up with some audio stutter, I could play Ocarina of Time in 720p with high-res textures.
+I realized I could play Ocarina of Time in 720p with high-res textures.
 I completed that game too.

 Given the number of YouTube guides available for these games, I know I’m not alone in this new-found love.